palkx/stx-view-docker/README.md

 # RDKIT in docker

+TODO: Split python containers to multistage builds to improve perfomance and image size

 Dockerized rdkit with some additional deps
 ---
 **core.Dockerfile** - Base image to build rdkit from source